ccamel/awesome-ccamel/README.md

 - [ansible/awx](https://github.com/ansible/awx) - AWX provides a web-based user interface, REST API, and task engine built on top of Ansible.
 It is one of the upstream projects for Red Hat Ansible Automation Platform.
 - [anthropics/claude-quickstarts](https://github.com/anthropics/claude-quickstarts) - A collection of projects designed to help developers quickly get started with building deployable applications using the Claude API
 - [anthropics/skills](https://github.com/anthropics/skills) - Public repository for Agent Skills
+- [antoinebou12/uml-mcp](https://github.com/antoinebou12/uml-mcp) - UML-MCP Server is a UML diagram generation tool based on MCP (Model Context Protocol), which can help users generate various types of UML diagrams through natural language description or directly writing PlantUML and Mermaid and Kroki
 - [apache/airflow](https://github.com/apache/airflow) - Apache Airflow - A platform to programmatically author, schedule, and monitor workflows
 - [argoproj-labs/hera](https://github.com/argoproj-labs/hera) - Hera makes Python code easy to orchestrate on Argo Workflows through native Python integrations.
 It lets you construct and submit your Workflows entirely in Python. ⭐️ Remember to star!
 - [assetnote/batchql](https://github.com/assetnote/batchql) - GraphQL security auditing script with a focus on performing batch GraphQL queries and mutations